CaliStyle/generator-treefrog/README.md

   Create New Service
     yo treefrog:service <service-name>
 ```

+## Trail Map
+We have a Trail Map (Road Map) Please check out our [Trail Map](https://github.com/calistyle/generator-treefrog/blob/master/.github/ROADMAP.md) to see the direction we are heading.

 ## Contributing
 We love contributions!
 Please check out our [Contributor's Guide](https://github.com/trailsjs/trails/blob/master/.github/CONTRIBUTING.md) for more